 For families pursuing admission to MCMS Edison Academy, preparation for the entrance assessment is not optional — it is essential.
-Edison Academy is among the most competitive programs in the Middlesex County Magnet Schools network, and the students who earn admission are those who arrive at the assessment window having built their skills deliberately and systematically over time.
+Edison Academy ranked #3 public high school in New Jersey, Edison Academy is one of the most selective programs a Middlesex County student can pursue — with over 500 applicants competing for just 44 seats each year.

 The mathematics section covers content aligned with the New Jersey Student Learning Standards for grades six through eight.
-Students encounter problems involving number theory, algebraic expressions and equations, ratios and proportional reasoning, geometry and spatial reasoning, and data analysis and statistics.
-The emphasis is consistently on application and reasoning rather than mechanical computation.
+This section is notably algebra-heavy — which makes sense given that completing Algebra 1 is a hard requirement just to apply.
+Students should expect problems involving algebraic expressions and equations, ratios and proportional reasoning, geometry, and data analysis, with the emphasis on application and reasoning rather than mechanical computation.
 A student who can set up and solve a multi-step algebraic problem from a novel description is demonstrating exactly the kind of thinking that Edison Academy’s curriculum will continue to develop.

 The language arts section evaluates reading comprehension, vocabulary in context, and in some cases written response.
 Students read passages across a range of genres and respond to questions that require close reading, inference, and analytical thinking.
 The writing component, where present, rewards clarity, logical organization, and precise use of language — skills that are not incidental to a STEM education but deeply aligned with it.
 Scientific and technical writing requires exactly the precision and clarity that the language arts component evaluates.